14 Post-earnings announcement drift

 4 001224 2015-09-30

 In this case, the firm changed its year-end from December to September during 2014.
-Thus Q4 of the year ending 2013-12-31 became Q1 of the year ending 2014-09-30.
+Thus, Q4 of the year ending 2013-12-31 became Q1 of the year ending 2014-09-30.
 Compustat retains the data for the quarter ending 2013-12-31 twice: once as Q4 and once as Q1.

-Meanwhile, Q1 of what would have been the year ending 2014-12-31 became Q2 of of the year ending 2014-09-30.1 But there is no year ending 2014-12-31 on comp.funda for this firm, so Compustat sets fqtr to NA for the second row of data for the quarter ending 2014-03-31, as can be seen in the following.
+Meanwhile, Q1 of what would have been the year ending 2014-12-31 became Q2 of the year ending 2014-09-30.1 But there is no year ending 2014-12-31 on comp.funda for this firm, so Compustat sets fqtr to NA for the second row of data for the quarter ending 2014-03-31, as can be seen in the following:

 fundq_probs |>